Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 Memory Accounting is the process by which changes in Memory usage are attributed and charged to Users.

-This is a necessary feature of Convex to create the right incentives to utilize on-chain memory efficiently.
+This is a necessary feature of Convex to create the right incentives to utilise on-chain memory efficiently.
 Without a system of Memory Accounting, there would be a risk of careless usage of Memory leading to ever-increasing size of the Global State (sometimes termed the "state growth problem" in Blockchains).

 ## On-chain